 - Amount Financed.
 This is the total amount you’re borrowing.
 Your loan’s origination fee, if any, is subtracted before your loan is funded, but you still pay interest on the full amount financed.

 - Total Payments.
 This is the sum of your finance charges, principal repayments, and non-optional fees.
-For example, a loan with a $10,000 principal and $2,000 in finance charges has a $12,000 total payment.
+For example, a loan with a $10,000 initial loan amount and $2,000 in finance charges has a $12,000 total payment.

 - Payment Schedule.
 This section lays out your payment amounts and dates.
-Payments are always fixed and usually made monthly.
+Payments are always fixed and usually due monthly.

 - Fees.
 This section lays out additional fees that the lender may charge under certain circumstances, such as late payment fees.